lucj/kernelci-docker/search/README.md

 ## Running the stack

-The following command needs to be run from the _search_ folder in order to launch the Elastic stack, that's it.
+The following command needs to be run from the _search_ folder in order to launch the stack, that's it.

 ```
 docker-compose up -d